Written by on . Last updated January 20th, 2025.

 Roughly 3 thousand people exposed to shaking

-An estimated 2,860 people were exposed to level II.
-At this level, very weak shaking and no damage can be expected.
+The highest earthquake impact level for this earthquake is II, which corresponds with very weak shaking and no damage.
+Roughly 3,230 people are expected to be exposed to this level.
 Intensity level I was experienced by the majority of people (around 40 thousand).
 In their region, not noticeable and no damage can be expected.
 All exposure to shaking was within the borders of Fiji .

 People MMI Level Shaking Damage